Do You Need a Home Inspection on New Construction in Saratoga Springs? Yes — Here's Why | Kat Ashby

 Most Utah new construction warranties follow a structure of:

 Know these dates precisely.
 Calendar them.
-If a one-year warranty ticket isn't resolved by month ten, escalate — don't wait until the anniversary date passes and find yourself outside the window.
+If a one-year warranty ticket isn't resolved by month ten, escalate — don't wait until the anniversary date passes.

 Duckworth Legal Group notes that Utah buyers have several legal paths when defects aren't addressed: formal demand for repair, escrow holdbacks if discovered pre-closing, and lawsuit for breach of contract or breach of warranty if the builder fails to perform.